janarez/brain-connectivity/README.md

 To see the required and optional script arguments use the `--help` flag.

 Each model's hyperparameter configuration is in its config file (e.g., `gin_config.py`).

+## Notebooks

+The `data-exploration` folder contains two notebooks.
+They are saved with outputs, so you can check what the available data looks like.

+The `timeseries.ipynb` notebook in the first part loads raw data and prepares them for experiments.
+This can only be run with the raw data files.
+The second part visualizes the time series and can be run independently of the first part.

+The `functional-connectivity.ipynb` notebooks explores functional connectivity matrices.
+You can create the matrices using connectivity functions from the `brain_connectivity` package.